About the Course

 Absolutely!
 We welcome all participants to engage in dialogue with the OldGlobe Teaching Team and with other participants.
 Completing the portfolio to qualify for a Statement of Accomplishment is a decision that each participant makes based on her or his own learning goals.

 When does OldGlobe end?

-We will close the current session OldGlobe on 5 July 2014.How can I learn more about University of Pennsylvania course offerings on COURSERA and other aspects of Open Learning at Penn?
+We will close the current session OldGlobe on 5 July 2014.How can I learn more about other open online courses offered by the University of Pennsylvania?

-For more information on Penn’s Open Learning initiative, please go to:http://openlearning.upenn.edu/
+For more information about Penn’s Online Learning Initiative, please go to:http://onlinelearning.upenn.edu/